-This information will help you get ready for radiation therapy to your prostate after your prostate surgery.
-It’ll help you know what to expect and how to care for yourself before, during, and after your radiation therapy.
+This information will help you get ready for your radiation therapy after prostate surgery (post-prostatectomy radiation therapy).
+It explains what to expect.
+It also explains how to care for yourself before, during, and after your radiation therapy.

 About radiation therapy

-Before your first radiation treatment, you’ll have a treatment planning procedure called a simulation.
+You’ll have a treatment planning procedure called a simulation before your first radiation treatment.
 During your simulation, your radiation therapists will take imaging scans and mark your skin with little tattoo dots.
-These things are done to:
+The imaging scans and tattoos help to:

 - Map your treatment site.